Home Collections Top Pharma Mutual Funds in India 2025: Returns Calculation, Factors to Consider & More

 Investors with shared investment goals use mutual funds, which offer a platform for allocating their funds to various schemes.
 Among these, sectoral funds stand out as a specific type of equity mutual fund that focuses on companies within a particular industry.
 For instance, an IT fund concentrates on IT companies, while a banking fund directs investments towards banks.
 At last, a pharma fund centres on pharmaceutical and healthcare funds in India.

 As sectoral funds, pharma mutual funds exclusively invest in the pharmaceutical industry, even during market downturns.
-This specialization can expose investors to significant losses until market conditions stabilize.
+This specialisation can expose investors to significant losses until market conditions stabilise.
 However, the concentrated portfolios of these funds also present an opportunity for substantial gains when the sector performs well.

 Operating like other mutual fund schemes, top pharma mutual funds adhere to standard procedures.
 When a fund house introduces a new scheme, they gather funds from investors and invest in top pharma shares and other companies that involve biotechnology firms, hospital management entities, research facilities, etc. In compliance with SEBI regulations, at least 80% of the total assets of these funds must be invested in the pharma sector.